-We have just had a freakishly early first snow here in Queens.
-With temperatures in the mid 30s, summer is clearly long gone.
-And yet I am not surprised.
-It certainly has been a record year for natural (or should I say unnatural) occurences here in New York.
-Remember that one week this summer?
+We’ve just had a freakishly early first snow here in Queens.
+Temperatures are already in the mid 30s, and summer is clearly long gone.
+How could I be surprised though?
+It certainly has been a record year for natural (or should I say unnatural) occurrences here in New York.
+Remember that one week in the summer?
 First there was an earthquake, then a hurricane.
-In New York?
-All in the same week?
-It definitely had me wondering whether the apocalypse was truly upon us.
+In New York.
+In the same week.
+I definitely started to wonder whether the apocalypse was truly upon us.

 DILL PICKLED VEGETABLES

 INGREDIENTS, yields about 2 quarts or 4 pints